Stonewall is home to over 50 unique funds.

 Emergency Response Fund

 Our Emergency Response Fund was founded in the wake of Super Storm Sandy, and was established to funnel resources to organizations serving LGBTQ people whose work was critically impacted by sudden change of circumstance.
-The fund most recently provided support to organizations serving the victims of the Orlando tragedy.
+The fund most recently provided support to organizations serving areas affected by Hurricanes Harvey and Maria.

 Bee’s Fund was created in honor of Bee Winkler Weinstein by her daughter, Dava Weinstein, and Dava’s partner, Dorothy Calvani.
 While not a traditional scholarship fund, grants benefit young women whose own families have withdrawn emotional and often financial support because of their sexual and/or gender identity.
 Grants are made to support young women in taking steps toward becoming self-sufficient.